Design First, Visit Once: The 3D Shift in Solar EPCs

 A typical residential solar project in India follows a workflow that most EPCs have never stopped to question: an initial site visit to collect measurements and assess the roof, a return to the office to draft the layout and write the proposal, and one or two more site visits to verify conditions before installation begins.
 By the time the first panel is mounted, the EPC team has spent a substantial portion of the project's total labour budget simply moving between office and site.

 In a market where India needs thousands of residential installations per day to meet its targets — and where the difference between an EPC processing four projects per day and one processing ten is almost entirely a function of workflow efficiency — that overhead is not a minor inconvenience.
 It is the primary constraint on how much revenue a given team can generate in a month.
-The site visit cost compounds across residential, commercial, and industrial projects in different ways.

 How 3D Design Changes the Workflow

-3D solar design tools use satellite or aerial imagery to build first preliminary model of the target rooftop without anyone visiting the site first.
+3D solar design tools use satellite imagery to build a preliminary model of the target rooftop without anyone visiting the site first.
 They place panels on the model, configure row spacing and tilt, specify the string inverter configuration, and the tool automatically calculates shade impact from every obstruction — parapets, water tanks, staircase access points, and surrounding structures — at every hour of the day across every season.

 The single site visit that remains is a verification step, not a data collection step.
 The EPC already knows where every panel will go, where the inverter will be located, and how the cables will route.
 The visit confirms that the 3D model matches physical conditions, checks the structural state of the roof, and identifies the net metering connection point for the DISCOM.
 It takes 20 to 30 minutes rather than 90 to 120 minutes.
-In a dense urban area with two to three hours of combined transit time per round trip, reducing from three visits to one saves hours of combined team time per project.

 The Accuracy Improvement That Directly Protects Margin